pbalduino/menios/README.md

 - **Memory Protection**: Kernel/user separation with per-process page tables

 ### 🚧 **Next Major Milestones**
-With the shell shipped, attention turns to the toolchain and developer workflows:
+With the shell shipped in v0.1.0, the focus shifts to memory management and toolchain infrastructure:

-1. **GCC Toolchain Milestone** – Publish syscall ABI docs (#194), land the userland build system (#195), and integrate a cross-compiler toolchain (#29) so meniOS can build its own apps.
+1. **Buddy Allocator Milestone** (NEW! 🔨) – Migrate userland memory allocator from first-fit to buddy allocator system (#245-#253).
+This provides the robust memory management foundation required by both GCC and Doom milestones.
+The buddy system offers power-of-2 allocation, fast split/coalesce operations, and bounded fragmentation—critical for complex applications like compilers and game engines.

-2. **Writable Storage** – Implement FAT32 write support (#189) to persist user data and compiler outputs directly on meniOS disks.
+2. **GCC Toolchain Milestone** – Complete the toolchain foundation with TCC port (#190) and binutils (#191).
+Both depend on Buddy Allocator completion for efficient memory handling during compilation and linking.

-3. **POSIX Threading Stack** – Deliver the pthread API and supporting kernel features (#109-#113) to unlock multithreaded workloads and future ports like Doom.
+3. **Doom Capabilities** – With robust memory management and threading support, unlock the final pieces needed to run Doom: audio subsystem (#33), advanced IPC (#105-#107), and FAT32 write support (#189).

 ### 🆕 **Threading Support Added**
 A complete threading roadmap has been designed with 6 new issues: